FrightenedFox/fox-features/Android/LineageOS_Magisk.md

     At this point something may go wrong and you won't be able to boot into your system after Magisk installation.
 Then you just need to enter **fastboot mode** and flash boot with boot.img from the
     [official LineageOS page](https://download.lineageos.org/devices/instantnoodlep/builds) with `fastboot flash boot boot.img`.
 After doing so you will end up with bare Lineage OS without root.
 Now repeat the whole process from the beggining or search for the solution yourself.

+6. Turn off all Zygisk modules (SafetyNet Fix, PlayIntegrityFix, etc).
+Enable zygisk and reboot your phone.
+7. After rebooting, enable all the modules back and reboot your phone again.
+Now Zygisk should work.
-6. Make sure Zygisk is enabled.
-Perform basic Magisk "hiding": hide app, rename it, enable zygotta.
+8. Perform basic Magisk "hiding": hide app, rename it.
 Enable battery unrestricted mode in system settings for Magisk (or "Better Options"), it may help reduce number of false alerts.
-7. That's it, your device now should be fully rooted and work nice.
+9. That's it, your device now should be fully rooted and they may work nice.

 ### Making SafetyNet work